The World Cities team included the following experts:

 The World Cities project is implemented by GIZ International Services and Ramboll.

 GIZ Project Direction: Stefanie Klein

 Stefanie Klein is Regional Manager at GIZ International Services.
 Stefanie was in charge of ensuring the high quality of services, the institutional support of GIZ and the necessary backstopping during implementation.
 She has a strong experience in European projects in Asia, Latin America and Europe.
-Contact: email@example.com
+Contact: firstname.lastname@example.org

 Ramboll Project Direction: Raul Daussa